JimmyYouhei/servlet-jsp-login-and-register-page/README.md

 ## Introduction

-This project is my Funix 3 assignment using jsp and servlet to make a login and register page
+This project is my Funix 3 assignment using jsp and servlet to make a login and register pages

 ## version
 -	Java 12